 Employees should also limit texting, e-mail, or any other use of personal cell phones during school hours unless absolutely necessary.
 Any employee who engages in excessive personal telephone calling, texting, e-mailing, or any other use of personal cell phones during business hours is subject to disciplinary action, up to and including termination.
-Employees are also strictly prohibited from photographing any student with their personal cell phones absent parental permission.
+Employees are also strictly prohibited from photographing any student with their personal cell phones, other than for school use, absent parental permission.